AG's office investigation shines light of success on Ohio’s concealed-carry background check system

 “Revoking wrongfully issued licenses is an example of how we can and should enforce existing gun laws before creating new ones,” Yost said.

-Buckeye Firearms Association has long-been critical of efforts to pass new gun control laws when the exiting laws are not being enforced.
+Buckeye Firearms Association has long-been critical of efforts to pass new gun control laws when the existing laws are not being enforced.
 A 2018 investigation by the Cincinnati Enquirer found that hundreds or perhaps even thousands of felons in Ohio could still be allowed to pass a background check to purchase a firearm, all because dozens of Ohio courts were delinquent - sometimes by months or even years - in their responsibility to upload some paperwork.
 One year and nine months later, despite several executive orders from then-Governor John Kasich ordering the government to do what it already should have been doing, and one year into Governor Mike DeWine's "get tough on crime" administration, an investigation by the Ohio Auditor's office found 48 of Ohio's 88 counties had at least one court or law enforcement department that didn't report records on time or in a few cases, at all.

 There should be no more talk of laws which only punish the law-abiding - including SB 221, a gun control bill being pushed by Gov. DeWine.
 There should be no talk of mandating government control over private sales of guns between individuals.